Photo showing a group of yellow spheres in different sizes on a path against a yellow background.

 The journey to retirement can have unanticipated detours and delays, and it's important to exercise patience and caution along the way.
 With proper planning and commitment, you can weather any storm and remain on course to your destination: a rewarding and fulfilling retirement.

-—Michael Kohler, CFP®
+—Michael Kohler, CFP®, CTFA

 Consider partnering with Vanguard